 Under the CPC model, there is no overall fixed price for advertising services stated in the contract with the advertiser.
 The Group charges advertisers on a per-click basis when the users click on the advertisements.
-The unit price for each click is fixed or auction-based.
+The unit price for each click is auction-based.
+The revenue is recognized based on qualified clicks and unit price.